 For all questions regarding the registration and payments, please, contact Philip Davydov email@example.com

 About the instructors:

 Philip Davydov and Olga Shalamova are founders of Sacred Murals Studio (Saint Petersburg, Russia).
-Philip, M.A. in State Fine Art Academy of Saint Petersburg, faculty of Theory and History of Art, is a professional, second-generation iconographer with more than 15 years of experience, teaching professor at the Academy of Theology and Sacred Arts and head of Sacred Murals Studio in St. Petersburg, Russia.
+Philip holds an M.A. in State Fine Art from the Academy of Saint Petersburg, faculty of Theory and History of Art.
+He is a professional, second-generation iconographer with more than 15 years of teaching experience.
+He is also a professor at the Institute of Theology and Sacred Arts and the head of The Sacred Murals Studio in St. Petersburg, Russia.

-Philip's goal and the goal of his studio is to create icons and murals within the Christian tradition, while being contemporary works of Christian sacred art.
+Philip's and Olga's goal and the goal of their studio is to create icons and murals within the Christian tradition that are also contemporary works of Christian sacred art.
 Philip shares this creative and responsible approach as well as his own experience and professional discoveries with his students at his workshops.

 For all questions regarding registration and payments, please, contact Philip Davydov firstname.lastname@example.org

 Phone: 03 9489 9661